Children are sure to love this collection of the best Fairy tales for kids.

 Unlike their name suggests, fairy tales are not really about fairies.
-Instead, fairy tales portray an exaggerated version of the struggle between right and wrong, that mirror the struggles that we face in day to day life.
+Instead, fairy tales often portray an over-exaggerated version of the struggle between right and wrong.

-Fairy tales can thus help teach critical thinking skills, and help kids learn about the power of consequences.
-As children listen to the story and follow each character, they begin to understand that what happens to them depends upon the choices that they make.
+Fairy tales can also help teach critical thinking skills, and help kids learn about the power of consequences.
+As children listen to the story and follow each character, they begin to understand that what happens to them ultimately depends upon the choices that they have made.

-As children listen to these stories about a crisis that leads toward a transformation, they too are transformed.
-When children act out the pieces of the story that help them develop into a whole human being, scary parts and all, they can reach a deeper understanding of themselves.
+As children listen to these stories about a crisis that leads toward a transformation, they too are psychologically transformed.
+When children continue to act out the pieces of the story, it can help them develop into a psychologically whole human being, scary parts and all.
+Ultimately, this can help them reach a deeper understanding of themselves.

 Bruno Bettelheim’s Fairy Tale Research

 Like Plato before him, Bettelheim believed that the literary education of children should begin with the telling of myths.
 His book, “The Uses of Enchantment” was the first study of how fairy tales aid child development based on Freudian psychoanalysis.